 Some things to keep in mind when you are designing for mobile:

 Avoid using pop-ups: These can be difficult and frustrating to try and close on a mobile device.
 So much so that Google has put a ban on interstitials that ruin the user experience.
-Any site found guilty of displaying intrusive pop ups will see its content demoted in Google’s mobile search results.
+Any site found guilty of displaying intrusive pop-ups will see its content demoted in the search results.